RyanOakes/monty-hall/README.md

 The primary task for this program is to run a Monty Hall-type simulation.
 It'll prove that switching doors is the best strategy by simulating 1000 games using each approach (keep or switch doors) and comparing the winning percentage.

-##Running The simulation
+##Running The Simulation

 There are two versions of the game here.
 The first (monty_hall.py) will run a 1,000 simulations of the game and NOT change doors after the initial goal reveal.
 The second (switch_doors_version.py) will run a 1,000 simulations of the game and SWITCH doors after the initial goal reveal.

 Since each version shows a statistical output of victories at the end of the simulation, its quite apparent (although somewhat counterintuitive!) that switching doors results in twice the likelihood of winning!

 This program was written in Python 3.5.1 and requires no additional installs.